Joseph Ward (fencer): Fencing

 Ward was a founding member and first vice-captain of the Christchurch Swords Club in 1930; his father, Sir Cyril Ward, was the club's patron.
 Eight years, later Joseph Ward was closely involved in the formation of the New Zealand Amateur Fencing Association, as the convenor of a conference held in Christchurch in 1938 that led to establishment of the association, and he was elected as the inaugural president.

 At the inaugural national fencing championships held in Christchurch in October 1938, Ward finished second in the men's foil, behind the left-handed L.D.
 Nathan from Auckland.

 Ward was one of the three selectors of the fencing team that represented New Zealand in fencing at the 1950 British Empire Games in Auckland, and was named as captain of the épée squad.
 He competed in both the individual and team épée events.
 In the individual épée, he progressed to the final pool round, where he won two of his six matches to finish in eighth place.
 In the team event, New Zealand lost all three of its round robin matches to finish in fourth place; Ward only fenced in the match against Australia, winning two of his three contests in the team's 4–5 loss.

 Between 1938 and 1954, Ward was a vice-president of the Fédération Internationale d'Escrime (International Fencing Federation), and he served as a member of the New Zealand Olympic and British Empire Games Association, representing the New Zealand Amateur Fencing Association, from 1938 to 1958.

 Professional career

 Legal and commercial

 In 1934, Ward was admitted as a barrister and solicitor, and in 1938 he was appointed as a notary public.
 He was a member of the Christchurch Stock Exchange between 1945 and 1966, and an associate of the Institute of Chartered Shipbrokers from 1938.

 Honorary consul

 Ward served as the honorary consul for Belgium in Christchurch from 1940 until his death, and from 1959 he was dean of the consular corps in Christchurch.
-In 1950, he was appointed to the Beigian Order of the Crown, and in 1966 he was awarded the Civic Medal 1st Class by Belgium.
+In 1950, he was appointed to the Belgian Order of the Crown, and in 1966 he was awarded the Civic Medal 1st Class by Belgium.